 3. The Sauce is Too Thick.

-Note: Although electric pressure cooking works technically the same way (using steam) for every pressure cooker, these guidelines may not apply to all pressure cooker models.
-Please refer to the user manual of your particular brand/model for the most accurate troubleshooting tips.
+**Please Note: The troubleshooting tips posted in this article may not perfectly apply to all electric pressure cooker models.
+Please refer to the user manual of your particular brand and model for the most accurate troubleshooting tips.